eeemarv/ard_temp_sens_mqtt/README.md

-# Arduino nano, DS18B20 temperature sensors over long wire, ENC28J60 ethernet, publish to local MQTT broker
+# Arduino Nano/Uno, DS18B20 temperature sensors over long wire, ENC28J60 ethernet, publish to local MQTT broker

 Developed on [platformio](https://platformio.org/)
 Up to 8 [ds18b20](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf) temperature sensors over one onewire line (up to 300m long).
 Average of selected meridian values in Celsius from the sensors is published as mqtt message every time after all the sensors are sampled.

-See Maxim application note AN244 "Advanced 1-Wire Network Driver" for circuitry.
+See Maxim application note AN244 "Advanced 1-Wire Network Driver" for circuit explanation.

 ![Driver schematic](doc/one_wire_driver_schematic.png)

 Connections to the Arduino Nano/uno:

 - DPU (schematic above) connects to PD2 (digital output)
 - DRIVE (schematic above) connects to PD4 (digital output)
 - SENSE (schematic above) connects to PD6.
 PD6 is the positive input of the internal comparator.